 Unless the case is very serious (when the procedures in paragraph 4.9 below will be followed) the member of staff taking the lead will normally see the victim and any witnesses without delay and form an initial view of the allegation.
 The possible outcomes include:

-- there has been a misunderstanding which can be explained sympathetically to the alleged victim with advice to the allegedbully - the complaint is justified in whole or in part, and further action will be needed (see Range of Action, below) - the complaint is more serious than initially thought and the Designated Safeguarding Lead should be informed to carry out additional investigation in accordance with the procedures below.
+- there has been a misunderstanding which can be explained sympathetically to the alleged victim with advice to the alleged bully - the complaint is justified in whole or in part, and further action will be needed (see Range of Action, below) - the complaint is more serious than initially thought and the Designated Safeguarding Lead should be informed to carry out additional investigation in accordance with the procedures below.

 In minor cases the investigation will commence from a 'no blame' standpoint.
-This would be noted and monitored/reviewed through theweekly Pastoral meetings.
+This would be noted and monitored / reviewed through the weekly Pastoral meetings.

-If the Designated Safeguarding Lead considers that serious bullyingbehaviour has occurred, they will:
+If the Designated Safeguarding Lead considers that serious bullying behaviour has occurred, they will:

-- inform the Joint Principal (NS) - interview the alleged victim, alleged bully and any witness separately in order to establish the facts of the case (writtenrecords of all interviews will be made on CPOMS)
+- inform the Joint Principal (NS) - interview the alleged victim, alleged bully and any witness separately in order to establish the facts of the case (written records of all interviews will be made on CPOMS)

 The investigation findings will be reported to the Joint Principal (NS) and other relevant staff.
 Parents of students involved will be informed and will be asked to attend a meeting to discuss the problem.
-A decision will be made regarding the involvement of outside agencies, e.g. Manchester Safeguarding Partnership, Police, and other action to be taken (see Rangeof Action, below).
+A decision will be made regarding the involvement of outside agencies, e.g. Manchester Safeguarding Partnership, Police, and other action to be taken (see Range of Action, below).
 In serious cases, such action may include further investigation in accordance with the School's Behaviour and Discipline Policy and the Expulsion, Removal and Review Policy contained herein.

-The Joint Principal (NS) will notify the parents of the victim and the bullying and provide details of the action being taken.
+A member of the Pastoral Management Team will notify the parents of the victim and the bullying and provide details of the action being taken.